3 Guidelines for Decreasing Back Pain

 However, we finally figured out the mystery: He was watching TV at night, lying down with his head flexed on a large pillow-causing a long “overstretch” of his neck muscles.
 Once he changed his ‘TV watching’ position, the rest of his pain slowly disappeared!

-Posture and alignment, body mechanics, and positioning at rest can all effect our back pain.
+Guideline 3: posture, body mechanics, and positioning at rest can all effect our chronic pain.

-Take the time to do some ‘sleuthing’ regarding sleeping position, sitting position, and body mechanics with your patient’s work, hobbies, and home activities, to help minimize their pain.
+Take the time to do some ‘sleuthing’ regarding sleeping position, sitting position, and body mechanics with your own (or your client’s) work, hobbies, and home activities, to help minimize their pain.

-Cardiovascular exercise, stretching, strengthening, and adjusting activities and positions all play a part in minimizing back pain!
+Cardiovascular exercise, stretching, strengthening, and adjusting activities and positions all play a part in minimizing spine pain!

 Understanding these principles is more important than ever for seniors who may be struggling with chronic back pain.
 Due to being limited to their home or apartment, they are getting less walking exercise/activity.
 They may not be able to attend exercise groups for stretching and strengthening, and they are sitting more than usual.
-These 3 areas can all impact someone’s back health.
+These 3 areas that can all impact a person’s spine health.

 What I love most about Home Health Care, is that you can have a team of specialists helping you manage pain from many angles.
 Nurses, with education and medications, Occupational Therapists and Physical Therapists with stretching, strengthening and safe performance of daily activities… Teamwork is dreamwork!